-The stunningly beautiful wilderness of Tierra del Fuego is well worth a visit – picturesque glacial lakes and fjords, with some great birdwatching to be found on the coast.
+The stunningly beautiful wilderness of Tierra del Fuego is well worth a visit as part of your wildlife tour in Chile.
+The area offers picturesque glacial lakes and fjords, with some great birdwatching to be found on the coast.

 Cinnamon, beech, cherry, notro and a number of other typical South American trees host myriads of birds such as: Magellanic woodpecker (the biggest in the continent), black-chested buzzard, the Austral parakeet or the thorn-tailed rayadito.
 The rare chungungo otter may also be seen.